 Title: Effects of in-plant interventions on reduction of enterohemorrhagic Escherichia coli and background indicator microorganisms on veal calf hides

-Authors: Wang R, Koohmaraie M, Wheeler TL, Bosilevac JM
+Authors: Wang R, Koohmaraie M, Luedtke BE, Wheeler TL, Bosilevac JM

 Journal: J Food Prot